winitzki/scall/tutorial/programming_dhall.md

 We can certainly implement `Filterable` for `FList` using that `deflate` method and the general combinator `filterableLFix` as shown above.
 But, as it turns out, this combinator produces a filtering operation that truncates a list after the first value that does not pass the given predicate.
 For example, filtering the list `[ 1, 3, 4, 5 ]` with the predicate `Natural/odd` will result in the list `[ 1, 3 ]` rather than `[ 1, 3, 5 ]` as one might expect.
-This operation (analogous to `takeWhile` in Haskell and Scala) is also a law-abiding filtering operation.
+Nevertheless, this operation (analogous to `takeWhile` in Haskell and Scala) is a law-abiding filtering operation.

-We will now verify that this is indeed what `filterableLFix` produces.
+We will now verify that this logic is indeed what `filterableLFix` produces.
 Then we will find a different combinator that does not truncate data structures unnecessarily.

 We begin by implementing the function `deflateFList`.